 No phone in the morning.

 I made a rule that I can’t check my phone for the first hour I’m awake.
 And I can officially say it’s a MUCH better way to start my day.
 I didn’t realize just how much looking at my phone first thing in the morning was setting the tone for my day.
-Whether it was checking the news, scrolling Instagram, or reading email, it was totally unnecessary to do the second I woke up.
+Whether it was checking the news, checking the weather, scrolling Instagram, or reading email, it was totally unnecessary to do the second I woke up.
 Now I start my morning with a routine, usually coffee, breakfast, and occasionally a workout, before I check my phone.
+Try investing in an old fashioned alarm clock instead of using your phone as an alarm, so you aren’t tempted to sneak a peek at your phone first thing.

 No phone before bed.